Call us: 0800 347 257

 Accountability and responsibility

-All FSCL staff and management are responsible for treating all personal information with care and respect, actively protecting the privacy of everyone we hold information about and complying with the Privacy Act.
-All staff and management are responsible for bringing anything that is not consistent with this to the attention of the Privacy Officer.
+All FSCL staff and contractors are responsible for treating all personal information with care and respect, and actively protecting the privacy of everyone we hold information about and complying with the Privacy Act.
+All staff and contractors are responsible for reporting anything that is not consistent with this to FSCL’s Privacy Officer.

-The Privacy Officer is responsible for supporting management and staff to understand and deliver good privacy practice and how to comply with the Privacy Act.
+The Privacy Officer is responsible for supporting staff and contractors to understand and deliver good privacy practice and how to comply with the Privacy Act.

 Collection

-If you contact us by phone seeking information on our scheme, how to complain or whether your financial services provider is a participant in our scheme, we will not collect and retain any personal information.
+If you contact us by phone for information about our service or general information about how to complain about a financial service provider, we will not collect or retain any personal information.
 We do not record phone calls.

 Where your call relates to a financial services provider who is not a member of our scheme, we will keep a record of an enquiry related to that provider.
 This is used to identify trends or issues and informs any proactive steps we may need to take with other dispute resolution schemes and/or their participants.